Why Use Chimney Starters

 What To Look For

 When buying a good chimney starter, the first thing to look for is one with ventilation holes on the side.
-A charcoal chimney without holes won’t have enough airflow to heat up the coal sufficiently.
+A charcoal chimney without holes will not have enough airflow to heat the coal sufficiently.

-I want you to know that many brands have heat-protectant handles but look for a device with a sturdy handle to allow you to move the canister onto a fire-safe surface.
-The last thing you want is the handle to break off while moving the device, causing a nasty accident.
+I want you to know that many brands have heat-protectant handles but look for a device with a sturdy handle that allows you to move the canister onto a fire-safe surface.
+The last thing you want is for the handle to break off while you're moving the device, causing a nasty accident.

 Most importantly, make sure the chimney starter you buy has a large capacity for charcoal and can heat up a grill at least 22 inches wide.
 The Weber Chimneys are the most popular and hold around 5 quarts of charcoal— which should be enough to spread across a large grate.